MichaelJosephKramer/pdsnd_github/README.md

 Bikeshare

 ### Description
-This project provides some statisical analysis of the bikeshare csv files
+This project provides some statistical analysis of the bikeshare csv files

 ### Files used
 bikeshare.py